top of page

 WATCH: HOW TO DO A SELF-EXAMINATION

-Dr. Liana Roodt, Breast & Endocrine Surgeon and Founder of Project Flamingo, explains how to do a self-check breast examination and what to look out for.
+Dr Liana Roodt, Breast & Endocrine Surgeon and Founder of Project Flamingo, explains what to look out for, and how to do a self-check breast examination.
 Checking for changes in your breasts by regular self-examination is a great tool for early detection.

 WHAT ARE THE SIGNS?